- July 24, 2014

 Try being understanding at first.
 The individual in question may have a long-standing concern that he or she is simply frustrated about.
 These issues may get resolved with time if it is something over which there is a major disagreement and no easy answer.

-If the person has a tendency to become angry and temperamental, try making it clear that such behavior is not appropriate at an association meeting.
-Maintaining a professional atmosphere may help deter this kind of behavior, and you can help by indicating to the person that you empathize with their concerns but would prefer to talk about them in a more reasonable and rational manner once they have calmed down.
+If the person has a tendency to become angry and temperamental, try making it clear that such behaviour is not appropriate at an association meeting.
+Maintaining a professional atmosphere may help deter this kind of behaviour, and you can help by indicating to the person that you empathize with their concerns but would prefer to talk about them in a more reasonable and rational manner once they have calmed down.

-There are other techniques you might try for diffusing difficult situations, such as humor and empathy.
+There are other techniques you might try for diffusing difficult situations, such as humour and empathy.
 If these techniques are still ineffective, you may want to enlist the help of someone in Toronto property management or someone skilled at mediation in order to get things done.
 Ongoing issues may be addressed at election time as well, and you may be able to enlist the help of your community if you truly feel that someone is being disruptive as a board member.